m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-04-05-CRTO_Exam_Review.md

 ## Conclusion

-If I could I'd definitely vouch to purchase the licensed version of Cobalt Strike someday mainly to accreditate such a beautiful project by Raphael Mudge and my love for Cobalt Strike.
+If I could I'd definitely vouch to purchase the licensed version of Cobalt Strike someday/or make my company do so mainly to accreditate such a beautiful project by Raphael Mudge and my love for Cobalt Strike.
 He is an absolute legend.
 And so is this course: A legal way to get your hands on Cobalt Strike along with training for such a valuable price.
 I encourage anyone interested with a decent share of Active Directory Exploitation skill to enroll.

 Also learning a course from [@Rasta_Mouse](https://twitter.com/_rastamouse?lang=en) is an absolute privilege.
 The exam is balanced in terms of difficulty and is a good test in terms of Cobalt Strike operatibility.
 The course will someday hopefully be the de-facto for Red Teaming Operations on HR.
 Can't wait to see what [@Rasta_Mouse](https://twitter.com/_rastamouse?lang=en) has in store for CRTO2 and his other upcoming courses!